rndinfosecguy/TrashSearch/README.md

 ```

 ## Hint
-This tool just tells you if your email address was identified by the TrashPanda OSINT bot or not.
+This tool just tells you if your email/domain was identified by the TrashPanda OSINT bot or not.
 It will not tell you the identified password corresponding to the submitted email address.

 ## Parameters
-- -v: email address to check for leaks
+- -v: email/domain to check for leaks
 - -s: data sources to search [g = ghostbin.co, p = pastebin.com, z = 0paste.com]

 ## Example Usage